-Now the two important questions pertaining to the state credit are these: First-Has North Carolina the ability to pay the interest upon her state debt; and second-Has she disposition?
+Now the two important questions pertaining to the state credit are these: First-Has North Carolina the ability to pay the interest upon her state debt; and second- Has she disposition?

 We maintain that upon neither of these points can there be any reasonable doubt.
-The public Treasurer goes into a careful estimate of this whole subject, and after deducting from the 1860 census valuation of the state, \$200,000,000 for loss of slaves, and deduction on the most liberal scale for other losses and depreciations, he considers, at a low estimate, the present value of the property of the state to be \$250,000,000,-This is in fact only one half the census valuation of 1860.
-Now a 4 mill tax upon this will pay the interest on \$15,000,000, and leave \$100,000 over, A 5 mill tax will more than pay the interest on \$20,000,000.
-No branding, and cropping, will be hereafter un-known.
-Crime is as often the result of an igno-tax.
-The New York state tax for the present year is about eight (7 4-5) mills.
+The public Treasurer goes into a careful estimate of this whole subject, and after deducting from the 1860 census valuation of the state, \$200,000,000 for loss of slaves, and deduction on the most liberal scale for other losses and depreciations, he considers, at a low estimate, the present value of the property of the state to be \$250,000,000.-This is in fact only one half the census A liberal HOMESTEAD is reserved to the unfortunate debtor.

+The barbarous Punishments of whipping, branding, and cropping, will be hereafter unknown.
+Crime is as often the result of an ignorance of the means of getting an honest living as of a stiminal discount of the state of

 So much for the ability.
-As to the disposition, no better evidence can be furnished than the action of the late Convention.
+As to the disposition, no better evidence can be furnished than the action of the late Convention .-Indeed, it was after a complete canvass of the whole subject that they incorporated into the Constitution, by a vote almost unanimous, those financial provisions which are so justly entitled to command the confidence of the public.